Woman killed in siege of U.S. Capitol was veteran who embraced conspiracy theories | Law-Order

 Woman killed in siege of U.S. Capitol was veteran who embraced conspiracy theories

-Babbitt used to live in Maryland before moving to San Diego, California, where she ran a pool cleaning service with her husband, according to public records.
-Her husband told Fox 5 News in San Diego that she traveled with friends to Washington, though he did not join, and that he sent her a text message checking her status about 30 minutes before the shooting but never heard back.

-"She loved her country and she was doing what she thought was right to support her country, joining up with like-minded people that also love their president and their country," he told Fox 5.
+"She loved her country and she was doing what she thought was right to support her country, joining up with like-minded people that also love their president and their country," her husband told Fox 5 News.
 "She was voicing her opinion and she got killed for it."
 Babbitt served in the U.S. Air Force as a senior airman while on active duty from 2004 to 2008, the Air Force said in a statement.
 She also served in the Air Force Reserve between 2008 and 2010, and in the Air National Guard from 2010 until 2016, the statement said.

 She served in the military with her ex-husband, Timothy McEntee, and did at least one tour in Iraq, Sean McEntee, her former brother-in-law, said in a telephone interview, adding he felt "shock and sadness" at the news of her death.
 Babbitt posted a picture of herself on Twitter at a Trump boat rally in September, smiling with another person, both of them wearing tops bearing the slogans and imagery of QAnon, a sprawling cult-like conspiracy theory that has been embraced by some Trump supporters.